jeffpk62/speech-to-text-icp/index.md

 -   [Audio formats](/docs/services/speech-to-text-icp/audio-formats.html) - You can transcribe Ogg or Web Media (WebM) audio with the Opus or Vorbis codec, MP3 (or MPEG), Waveform Audio File Format (WAV), Free Lossless Audio Codec (FLAC), Linear 16-bit Pulse-Code Modulation (PCM), G.729, mu-law (or u-law), and basic audio.
 -   [Languages and models](/docs/services/speech-to-text-icp/models.html) - You can transcribe audio by using broadband or narrowband models.
 Use broadband for audio that is sampled at a minimum rate of 16 kHz.
 Use narrowband for audio that is sampled at a minimum rate of 8 kHz.
 -   [Audio transmission](/docs/services/speech-to-text-icp/input.html#transmission) - You can pass as much as 100 MB of audio to the service with a single request (you must send at least 100 bytes of audio).
 You can pass the audio as a continuous stream of data chunks or as a one-shot delivery that passes all of the data at one time.
-With streaming, the service enforces [timeouts](/docs/services/speech-to-text-icp/input.html#timeouts) to preserve resources.
+With streaming, the service enforces inactivity and session [timeouts](/docs/services/speech-to-text-icp/input.html#timeouts).

 ## Output features
 {: #outputFeatures}